tabletop-generator/ttg-server/docs/api-specification.md

 }
 ```

-#### 4.5.1 `POST /comments/:assetId`
+#### 4.5.1 `POST /comments`

 Create a comment on an asset.

+If the asset id does not represent a known asset, returns an HTTP 400 with an appropriate error message.

+#### 4.5.2 `GET /comments`

+Query Parameters: `assetId` (required)

+Get comments for an asset.

 If the id does not represent a known asset, returns an HTTP 404 with an appropriate error message.

-#### 4.5.2 `GET /comments/:assetId`

-Get comments for an asset by id.

-If the id does not represent a known asset, returns an HTTP 404 with an appropriate error message.
+If the asset id is not supplied, returns an HTTP 400 with an appropriate error message.

 #### 4.5.3 `PATCH /comments/:commentId`